ENG517/Procedure/millere/p-tca-website-upload-post.md

 3. Scroll to the bottom of the page and select “Log In.”

 4. Type in your NCSU Unity ID.

+> Note: Your Unity ID is the letter and number combination used for your NCSU email address, not your student ID number.

 5. Complete NCSU Duo authentication.